What Are Senior Rehabilitation Centers - Senior Rehab Guide

 Physical therapists assist patients with mobility concerns.
 They use a variety of techniques including exercises, stretches, and more to help get us moving.
 These professionals help after surgery, falls, or strokes that affected the ability to walk and move.

-Short Term vs. Long Term Stays
+Short Term vs. Long Term Stays at Senior Rehabilitation Facilities

 Rehab care is not specific to senior rehabilitation facilities.
 The type of care provided at assisted living facilities, nursing facilities, or even in the home.
 Dedicated rehab facilities provide these services only to those staying there.

-Short term stays are usually considered any time between a few weeks but under 100 days.
+Short term stays are usually considered any time between a few weeks to under 100 days.
 This type of stay is all that may be needed after an acute event.
 Short term stays help us return to our former mobility and independence.

 Long term stays are usually indicated if we find ourselves needing ongoing assistance.
 If our bodies or mind are suffering from a more difficult or chronic condition, it may take longer to transition out.
 Some long term stays may result in a longer-term placement at a different facility.
 Others may remain in the rehab center focusing on maintaining their quality of life, instead of improving.